mberrisford/hylia-blog/src/index.md

 archiveButtonText: See all posts
 socialImage: ""
 ---
-Glad you could stop by.
+Glad you could stop by!
 Since you're here, we probably share a few things in common.
 Such as accessible web development and testing, assistive technology or development in general.